remotemeetup/ruby/issue_template.md

 - [ ] yes

-Enter the name of each moderator below so we can find them on the [#remotemeetup] (https://gophers.slack.com/messages/remotemeetup/details/) slack channel in [Gophers slack](https://gophersinvite.herokuapp.com/):
+Enter the name of each moderator below so we can find them on the channel: